pippinbarr/chesses3/process/to-do.md

 - ~~Remove check and checkmate?~~
 - ~~Info panel?~~

+- Check for no possible moves and end the game peacefully?
+(It would be VERY particular, I don't really think it's plausible?)

 # GHOST

 - ~~Animate a little hand icon around on the screen~~